habitat-sh/on-prem-builder/docs-chef-io/content/habitat/on_prem_builder/packages/bootstrap_core_packages.md

 ## Enable native package support

 Some new LTS-supported packages include `native` packages.
-To host LTS packages, you must configure your on-prem Builder instance to allow native package support.
+To host LTS packages, you must configure your Habitat Builder deployment to allow native package support.
 Enable the `nativepackages` feature and specify `core` as an allowed native package origin.
 Edit your on-prem Builder's `/hab/user/builder-api/config/user.toml` file so the `[api]` section looks like this: